lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 + Select the team data you want to use.
   + For CC & MM, you need to select your Learning Mode before hitting Play.
 + Click Play.
++ In the Team Data Menu Maintenance section on the right, click Add and paste (Ctrl+V) the filename you saved from the data UI into the box.

 a) In the section on the left, you see two main choices: Join the Current Session or Start a New Session.
 Since this is the first time we've logged in to this world, there is no “current session”.
 After this, there will be, and details about it will show up underneath the Join Current Session option.
 For today, we will start a new session.